 Many things impact the time it takes for a movie to finish exporting, including the following:

-- The capability of your computer (processor, graphics card, and so on) will directly influence how much you can animate and how quickly your animation will export.
+- The capability of your computer (processor, graphics card, and so on) will directly influence how much you can animate and how quickly an animation will export.

-- The complexity of your project.
+- The complexity of the project.
 Numerous elements being saved with keyframes, such as labels, layer transparency, and so on, will slow down the export process.

 - The length of the animation.
 A longer animation will take more time to export.

 - The size of the resolution will impact how long it takes to generate each frame.